isomerpages/moe-temasekjc/_admissions/IP Year 1 (DSA Sec).md

 * International students (IS) who are not studying in MOE mainstream schools are also required to take the AEIS (Admissions Exercise for International Students) test before applying for DSA.
 Refer to [https://www.moe.gov.sg/international-students/aeis/](https://www.moe.gov.sg/international-students/aeis/) apply for details.

 **Dates for Selection Tests/Auditions/Trials/Interviews:**

+Applicants will receive notification from Temasek Junior College from 4 July to the end of July 2025, if they are shortlisted for the DSA selection process.
 * The selection tests/auditions/trials will be held from **28 June to 2 Aug 2024.**
 * All selection tests/auditions/trials/interviews will be <u>conducted in-person at Temasek Junior College or a relevant sports venue.</u>
 * <u>Only shortlisted applicants</u> will be notified via email and/or SMS for a selection test/audition/trial.